hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

   that final state partons are replaced with jets, if applicable (a parton might not pass the jet criteria and get "lost").
-In particular, the indices of the initial state partons and all EW particles are uneffected.
+In particular, the indices of the initial state partons and all EW particles are unaffected.
 Jet momenta can then be accessed as described in :ref:`Predefined scale tags` through the identifiers ``p[i]``, and the nodal values of the clustering sequence can be used through ``MU_n2``.
 The syntax is